woolbuddy/woolboy-soapboxcc/README.md

 ### Automatic Retry on Failure
 There is a retry analyzer built in to retry a failing test before moving on to the next test.
 ### Reporting and Screenshots
 Upon completion of the test suite running, an HTML report will be generated and populated in the 'reports' folder.
-Any failing tests will generate a screenshot and populated in the 'screenshots' folder.
+Any failed tests will generate a screenshot and populate in the 'screenshots' folder.

 ## Getting Started
 ### Dependencies